Reuben (son of Jacob): Biblical references

+Interpretation

 Classical rabbinical sources argue that the birthright had included the right of his descendants, the tribe of Reuben, to become ruler over the tribes and the priests, a right transferred to the Tribe of Judah and the Levites, respectively.
 However, some of these sources argue that Reuben had not had sexual activity with Bilhah but instead had simply supported the cause of his mother, Leah, by harming of Bilhah, angering Jacob; in these sources, it is argued that after the death of Rachel, Jacob's favourite wife, Jacob sought to give the precedence to Bilhah, as he had formerly preferred her as his mistress.
 Reuben removed Bilhah's bed from where Jacob wished to have it.
 The classical rabbinical texts argue that Reuben immediately showed contrition for his actions regarding Bilhah and thus was the "first penitent" initially, according to these sources, Reuben practiced penitence by secretly meditating, and also by abstaining from meat and wine, but when Judah confessed to the matter of Tamar, Reuben admitted what he had done, lest his other brothers might be suspected of his deed and punished for it.
 The classical sources go on to state that in honour of this voluntary penance and confession, God gave the tribe of Reuben Hosea as a member, and Reuben was given a reward in the future world.

 Although part of the plot against Joseph, it is Reuben who persuades the others not to kill Joseph, tries to rescue him, and who later concludes that the trouble the brothers run into in Egypt was divine punishment for the plot.
 In classical rabbinical literature, Reuben is described as being motivated by a sense of responsibility over his brothers (since he was the eldest), and as having become angry when he discovers that Joseph had gone missing as a result of his brothers selling him to Ishmaelites (textual scholars attribute this version of the narrative to the Yahwist) or Joseph being found and taken by Midianites (textual scholars attribute this version of the narrative to the Elohist).
 The rabbinical sources argue that the first Cities of Refuge were located in the territory of the tribe of Reuben since their eponym had tried to save Joseph from the mob of his brothers.

 Classical rabbinical sources argue that Reuben was born on 14 Kislev, and died at the age of 125.
 The Sefer haYashar argues that when he died, Reuben's body was placed in a coffin and was later taken back to Israel, where it was buried.